sbegaudeau/eef/_specifications/roadmap.md

 ###### Interpreters

-This work will be realized by the Sirius team in org.eclipse.sirius.common.query (and org.eclipse.sirius.common.query.ui?)
+This work will be **realized by the Sirius team** in `oes.common.query.*`: **2d** => PCD
+- extract next-gen query API in new `org.eclipse.sirius.common.query` that do not depend on the rest of Sirius and can be used by EEF.
+- beside improvements made possible by a fresh start, the new version show take care to provide a good solution for variable scope management, and variables in general (to prepare for more complex features planned for later with expressions.ecore).

-- new interpreter API in sirius (specification and integration) **2d**
+- new interpreter API in sirius (specification and integration)
   - variables lifecycle (remove setVariables / unsetVariables)
   - completion proposals (EMF 2.8's styled strings for the display and information)
   - camel case support and filters for the interpreters and proposals